kykiefer/depression-detect/src/README.md

 2. Run `segmentation.py` to create segmented wav files for each participant (silence and the virtual interviewer's speech removed).
 Feature extraction is performed on the segmented wav files.

 ### Features
 3. `spectrograms.py` performs the short-time Fourier transform ([STFT](https://en.wikipedia.org/wiki/Short-time_Fourier_transform)) on the segmented wav files, transforming the wav files into a matrix representation of a spectrogram.
-The vertical axis representing frequency, the horizontal axis representing time, and a value in the matrix representing the intensity of a frequency component at a particular time.
+The vertical axis representing frequency, the horizontal axis representing time, and a value in the matrix representing the intensity of the frequency component at a particular time.
 (IN DECIBELS???)

 4. `spectrogram_dicts.py` builds dictionaries with keys of participant ids for the each class and values with the matrix representation of the spectrogram.